abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Diagrams that show functions without showing the elements of the sets are called *external diagrams*, as opposed to the ones that we saw before, which are *internal*.

 At this point you might be worried that I had forgotten that I am supposed to talk about category theory and I am just presenting a bunch of irrelevant concepts.
 I really tend to do that, but not now &mdash; the fact that *functional composition* can be presented without even mentioning category theory doesn't stop it from being one of category theory's *most important concepts*.

-We will see why shortly, but we have to review a few more things first.
+In fact, we can say (although this is not an official definition) that category theory is the study of things that are *function-like* (we call them *morphisms*) --- ones that have source and target, and that can be composed with one another in an associative way.

+And there is another way of defining category theory without defining category theory: it is what you get if you replace the concept of equality with the concept of *isomorphism*.
+We haven't talked about isomorphisms yet, but this is what we will be doing till the end of this chapter.

 Isomorphism
 ===

-Let's check another concept which is very important in category theory (although it is not exclusive to it) &mdash; the concept of an *isomorphism*.

-To do that, we go back to the examples of the types of relationships that functions can represent, and to the first and most elementary of them all &mdash; the *one-to-one* type of relationship.
+To explain what isomorphism is, we go back to the examples of the types of relationships that functions can represent, and to the first and most elementary of them all &mdash; the *one-to-one* type of relationship.
 We know that all functions have exactly one element from the source set, pointing to one element from the target set.
 But for one-to-one functions *the reverse is also true* &mdash; exactly one element from the target set points to one element from the source.

 ![Opposite colors](../01_set/function_one_one.svg)